utPLSQL/utPLSQL/docs/userguide/annotations.md

 If a package specification contains `%suite` annotation, it is treated as a test package and processed by the framework.

-Some annotations accept parameters like `%suite`, `%test` `%displayname`.
+Some annotations accept parameters like `%suite`, `%test` and `%displayname`.
 The parameters for annotations need to be placed in brackets.
 Values for parameters should be provided without any quotation marks.

-# <a name="example"></a>Example of annotated test package
+# <a name="example"></a>Example of an annotated test package

 ```sql
 create or replace package test_pkg is